telus/tds-core/docs/elements/grid.md

 A baseline grid creates vertical rhythm.
 Rhythm is the systematic arrangement of elements that help establish a visual pattern.
 Visual patterns provide users with a navigable terrain, which becomes familiar through repetition.
 This allows users to confidently and comfortably visually consume content as they were intended to.

 A baseline is a mathematical solution that reinforces the consistent positioning of elements on a page.
-Establishing a baseline grid accelerates the design and development process.Foundational elements, components, and the elements within align to a 2 px. baseline grid.
+Establishing a baseline grid accelerates the design and development process.
+Foundational elements, components, and the elements within align to a 2px. baseline grid.

 ## Breakpoints